 - The official school email service may be regarded as safe and secure and is monitored.
 Users should be aware that email communications are monitored.
-Staff and pupils should therefore use only the school email service to communicate with others when in school, or on school systems. - Users must immediately report, to the nominated person in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication.

-SWGfL BOOST includes an anonymous reporting app 'Whisper'.

-• Any digital communication between staff and pupils or parents/carers (email,chat,VLE etc) must be professional in tone and content.

-- Pupils at KS2 and above will be provided with individual school email addresses for educational use. - Pupils should be taught about e-safety issues, such as the risks attached to the sharing of personal details.
+Staff and pupils should therefore use only the school email service to communicate with others when in school, or on school systems. - Users must immediately report, to the nominated person in accordance with the school policy, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - SWGfL BOOST includes an anonymous reporting app 'Whisper'. - Any digital communication between staff and pupils or parents/carers (email,chat,VLE etc) must be professional in tone and content. - Pupils at KS2 and above will be provided with individual school email addresses for educational use -these email addresses are restricted to only communicating with other users within a secure environment (School360). - Pupils should be taught about e-safety issues, such as the risks attached to the sharing of personal details.
 They should also be taught strategies to deal with inappropriate communications and be reminded of the need to communicate appropriately when using digital technologies. - Personal information should not be posted on the school website and only official email addresses should be used to identify members of staff.